originalfoo/UX2/modules/uext/README.md

 A 7-way 2-row IDC socket (shown below) accommodates both 5x2 (UEXT) and 7x2 (UX2) IDC plugs.

 > ![UX2-IDC](./ux2-idc.png)
-> 7x2 IDC socket viewed from above
+> 7x2 IDC socket viewed from above, with UX2-1IS pin variant active

 The host/master board must ensure the UEXT pins adhere to the [UEXT specifications](https://www.olimex.com/Products/Modules/UEXT/resources/UEXT_rev_B.pdf); for example, the `3V3` pin should be able to supply 100mA of current.